liubingdong/EasyMultiProfiler/README.md

 pak::pkg_install("liubingdong/EasyMultiProfiler")
 library(EasyMultiProfiler)
 ```
-NOTE: For some region with unstable network, users could utilize the local mirrors to avoid unexperted errors before installation.
+NOTE 1: For some region with unstable network, users could utilize the local mirrors to avoid unexperted errors before installation.
 ```R
 ## For china main land users could use this
 local({r <- getOption("repos")